Quercus Sport Scholarships

 The Scholarship can be renewed for subsequent years subject to the Scholar meeting the requirements of the Sports Retention & Discontinuation Document and progression to the next level of study in their academic programme.

 Scholars will be expected to act as ambassadors for UCC in terms of their participation in sporting activities and in their participation in activities designed to promote the Quercus Programme.

 The act of balancing academic achievement, sporting excellence and personal development remains a challenge for talented Irish sports people.
 Through the Quercus Talented Students’ Programme, UCC is committed to enhancing the academic and sporting achievements of young sports men and women in the country, as well as making a positive impact on the future of Irish Sport.

 Applying for a Quercus Scholarship

 To apply for a Quercus Scholarship you must:

-- Read the Quercus Sport Scholarship Criteria and Terms of Reference here: Sports' Scholarship - Terms of Reference 2021/22
+- Read the Quercus Sport Scholarship Criteria and Terms of Reference here Terms of Reference & Memorandum of Understanding Sports 2022/23

 - Complete the Quercus Sport Scholarship Application Form online using the 'Apply now' option.